confluentinc/event-streaming-patterns/docs/event-processing/event-processor.md

 * `EMIT CHANGES` is ksqlDB syntax which defines our query as continuously running, and that incremental changes will be produced as the query runs perpetually.

 #### Kafka Streams
 The [Kafka Streams DSL](https://docs.confluent.io/platform/current/streams/developer-guide/dsl-api.html) provides abstractions for [Event Streams](../event-stream/event-stream.md) and [Tables](../table/state-table.md) as well as stateful and stateless transformation functions (`map`, `filter`, etc...).
-These functions act as the Event Processor in the larger [Event Processing Application](../event-processing/event-processor.md) you build with the Kafka Streams library.
+These functions act as the Event Processor in the larger [Event Processing Application](../event-processing/event-processor.md) we build with the Kafka Streams library.

 ```java
 builder